Jalapeño: History and etymology

 The jalapeño is variously named huachinango, for the ripe red jalapeño, and chile gordo (meaning "fat chili pepper") also known as cuaresmeño.

-The name jalapeño is Spanish for "from Xalapa", the capital city of Veracruz, Mexico, where the pepper was traditionally cultivated.
-The name Xalapa is itself of Nahuatl origin, formed from roots xālli "sand" and āpan "water place".
+The name jalapeño is Spanish for "from Xalapa", the capital city of Veracruz, Mexico.
+Contrary to popular belief, the jalapeño pepper is not grown in or around Xalapa, but Vicente Jiménez invented the process of pickling and canning the peppers in Xalapa.

 Genetic analysis of Capsicum annuum places jalapeños as a distinct genetic clade with no close sisters that are not directly derived from jalapeños.
 Jalapeños were in use by the Aztecs prior to the Spanish conquest; Bernardino de Sahagún in the Florentine Codex writes of Aztec markets selling chipotles (smoked jalapeños) and mole made from chipotles, besides the sale of fresh chilies.
-The use of peppers in the Americas dates back thousands of years, including the practice of smoking some varieties of peppers in order to preserve them; further well preserved samples and genetic testing would be needed to determine the usage and existence of the jalapeño clade and pod type into the past.
+The use of peppers in the Americas dates back thousands of years, including the practice of smoking some varieties of peppers in order to preserve them; further well preserved samples and genetic testing would be needed to determine the usage and existence of the jalapeño clade and pod type in the past.

 Cultivation

 In 1999, roughly 107000 acre of land in Mexico was dedicated to jalapeño production; as of 2011, that had decreased to 101000 acre.
 Jalapeños account for thirty percent of Mexico's chili production, and while the total land area used for cultivation has decreased, there has been a 1.5% increase in volume yield per year in Mexico due to increasing irrigation, use of greenhouses, better equipment, knowledge, and improved techniques.
 Because of this, in 2009, 619,000 tons of jalapeños were produced with 42% of the crop coming from Chihuahua, 12.9% from Sinaloa, 6.6% from Jalisco, and 6.3% from Michoacán.
 La Costeña controls about 60% of the world market and, according to company published figures, exports 16% of the peppers that Mexico produces, an 80% share of the 20% that Mexico exports in total.
 The US imports 98% of La Costeña's exports.

-According to the USDA, starting since 2010, California produces the most jalapeños followed by New Mexico and Texas, for a total of 462.5 e6lb of peppers in 2014.
+According to the USDA, since 2010 California produces the most jalapeños, followed by New Mexico and Texas - a total of 462.5 e6lb of peppers in 2014.
 It is difficult to get accurate statistics on chilies and specific chilies as growers are not fond of keeping and sharing such data and reporting agencies often lump all green chilies together, or all hot chilies, with no separation of pod type.
-In New Mexico in 2002 the crop of jalapeños were worth $3 million at the farm gate and $20 million with processing.
+In New Mexico in 2002 the crop of jalapeños were worth $3 million at the farm gate and $20 million after processing.

-China, Peru, Spain, and India are also producers of commercial chilies, including jalapeños.
+China, Peru, Spain, and India also produce commercial chilies, including jalapeños.